michalwidera/retractordb/src/rdb/README.md

 ```

 That will create two files: testfile and testfile.desc.
-File testfile will contian only binary data - testfile.desc will containt data descriptor (in text format)
+File testfile will contain only binary data - testfile.desc will contain data descriptor (in text format)

 ### Add data to storage